-SafeMoon is one of the latest cryptocurrencies to hit the market in 2021.
+SafeMoon is one of the newer cryptocurrencies to hit the market in 2021.
 This crypto project is a community-driven approach to decentralized financial systems.
-After the initial launch in the first quarter of 2021, there are now more than 2.3 million holders of the currency.
+After the initial launch in the first quarter of 2021, there are now more than 2.5 million holders of the currency and 585.536 trillion coins in circulation, according to CoinMarketCap.
 The founders wanted a coin that would ensure “safe” gains and prevent the inevitability of bubbles.

 SafeMoon crypto developers have a long-term vision for the future success of the cryptocurrency.
 Holders earn passive rewards over time, and penalties discourage selling.

-SafeMoon crypto works with three simple functions: Reflection, LP Acquisition and Burn.
+SafeMoon was designed to resist volatility by rewarding investors for holding their coins.
+It works with three simple functions: Reflection, LP Acquisition and Burn.

-Static rewards, known as reflection, attempt to correct the problems with farming rewards.
+Static rewards, known as reflection, attempt to correct the problems with mining rewards.
 It does so in two ways: